Apreche/djangogoboot-template/README.md

 ## Using without Djangogoboot

 It is possible to use this template on its own without Djangogoboot, but it will be quiet tedious.
-If that's really a road you would liek to go down, the source code of Djangogoboot is effectively the documentation for this process.
+If that's really a road you would like to go down, the source code of Djangogoboot is effectively the documentation for this process.